PhotoKevin/BlackRockCityFakeWiFi/README.md

 - Now go to the Library Manager (left column, third icon from the top) and install
     - ArduionJson by Benoit Blanchon.
 7.0.4
     - ESPAsyncWebSrv by dvarrel 1.2.7
-    - AsyncTCP by dvarrel - Will be auto installed by above
+    - AsyncTCP by dvarrel - Should be auto installed by above
-    - ESPAsyncTCP by dvarrel - Will be auto installed by above
+    - ESPAsyncTCP by dvarrel - Should be auto installed by above
     - U8g2 by oliver.
-2.34.22 - If using one of the Heltec boards
+2.34.22 - If using one of the boards with an OLED display.

 - Plug your ESP board into a USB port.